 Is travel required for this job?

 Travel is a frequent part of the role.
-Coordinators must visit venues for site inspections and stay on-site for the duration of the events they manage.
+Coordinators must visit venues for site inspections and remain on-site for the duration of the events they manage.
+Most event management vacancies in the UK require hands-on experience in logistics and vendor coordination.

 Conclusion